-- Decide to apply for a course after 30th June, or;
+- Decided to apply for a course after 30 June

-- Applied before July but didn't accept or receive any offers, or;
+- Applied before July but didn't accept or receive any offers

 You can call our Application Hotline on +44 (0)1473 338352 to speak to one of our Admissions Advisers.
 Lines are open 9.00am - 5.00pm (Mon-Thu) and 9.00am - 4.45pm (Fri)

 We’ll take a few basic details from you, such as your contact information and your qualifications.
 We'll then advise if we can consider you for the course you’re interested in.

 Sometimes, we’ll even be able to make you an informal offer during the call.

 For some courses we may need further information from you such as a portfolio or you may be required to attend an interview.